affinidi/affinidi-cli/README.md

 ### Is Affinidi CLI free for use?

-Affinidi CLI is free during the open beta phase, so come onboard and experiment with our tools and see what you can build!
+Affinidi CLI itself is free, so come onboard and experiment with our tools and see what you can build!
 We may bill for certain components in the future, but we will inform you beforehand.

 ### Is there any limit or cap to my usage of the Affinidi CLI?